All Episodes

 We've got another piece today.

-And it isn't gonna matter.
+And it isn't going to matter.

-This is this is why what what scandal?
+This is why what scandal?

-Well, you and I all know the Clintons are out, have they been selling access, what they've been doing would land a Republican in jail.
+Well, you and I all know the Clintons are out and they've been selling access.

 But there is not one serious effort to do anything about it other than talk about it and laugh about it and try to be the smartest person in the room in analyzing it and characterizing it.